Permanent Residency in Canada for Indian Immigrants – a mammoth effort by Sant Teja Singh

 ‘A week ago, two Canadian officers Mr. Hopkinson and Mr. Harkin from Ottawa took Bhai Satnagar Singh and Bhai Sham Singh Dogra with them to Honduras.
 With their influence and adverse pressure, they will get a fake report signed by them that Honduras is a goodcountry.
 They will use that report to rope us all and ship us like sheep to that Central American Colony.
 According to a report, Honduras was like Andaman Islands – the convict island, where the British Indian convicts were sent.
 The food conditions were highly pathetic.
 Our Gurdwara Sahib building will be taken over by them and the Sikhs flag uprooted.’

-Prof. Teja Singh assured them, “The Almighty is on their side as revealed just now by the hymn read from Guru Granth Sahib.
+Prof. Teja Singh assured them, “The Almighty is on our side as revealed just now by the hymn read from Guru Granth Sahib.
 Maybe the Almighty wanted me to serve the Sikhs that this unexpected visit to Canada was arranged according to His Will.”

 Steps towards the solution – Sant Teja Singh’s efforts